 Trained by Neil Howard and ridden by John Velazquez, Lou Brissie ran the five furlongs in :57.80 in winning the first graded stakes race of 2010 for 2-year-olds in North America.
 It was Howard’s third victory in the Kentucky Juvenile having saddled Island Escape to victory in 1988 and Summer Squall, also owned by Dogwood, in 1989.

 Nina Fever was first out of the gate, but Twelve Pack Shelly and Harry Vega quickly took command and led the field through the first quarter mile in :21.92.
-Turning for home, Twelve Pack Shelly shook off one challenge from Wetzel but was soon joined
+Turning for home, Twelve Pack Shelly shook off one challenge from Wetzel but was soon joined by Lou Brissie.

 A Kentucky-bred son of Limehouse out of the Forest Wildcat mare Fearless Wildcat, Lou Brissie put away Twelve Pack Shelly and went on to his second victory in two starts.